 Great Homeschool-Friendly Colleges

-Most colleges in today’s culture are friendly toward homeschoolers.
+Certainly, most colleges in today’s culture are friendly toward homeschoolers.
 In fact, they have come to realize that homeschoolers make great students and many colleges are actively recruiting homeschoolers.
 This is great news for today’s homeschool teens since that broadens the options available to them as they search for education and training for their future.

 Top 3 Colleges that Allow You To Earn Credit Elsewhere

-These colleges don’t make sense to enroll as regular students, however, they have a high credit transfer cap which means that you can earn between 90 to all of your credits through CLEP, Dual, DSST, or other means.
+While, these colleges don’t make sense to enroll as regular students, however, they have a high credit transfer cap which means that you can earn between 90 to all of your credits through CLEP, Dual, DSST, or other means.
 These top three are great for those wanting to actually “homeschool their college education.”

 - Thomas Edison State University – Trenton, NJ